-The movie is based on a children's series by the same name.
-Meg and Charles Wallace are aided by Calvin and 3 interesting women, Mrs. Which, Mrs. Whatsit, and Mrs. Who in the search for their father who disappeared during an experiment he was working on for the government.
+Meg and Charles Wallace are aided by Calvin and three interesting women, Mrs. Which, Mrs. Whatsit, and Mrs. Who in the search for their father who disappeared during an experiment he was working on for the government.
 Their travels take them around the universe to a place unlike any other.
 They must learn to trust each other and to understand that everyone is different.Written by

 5 of 6 people found this review helpful.

 Was this review helpful to you?